kriation/docker-ethminer/README.md

-To minimize the complexity of pulling in the required dependencies and minimizing the size of the image, I use the nvidia/cuda:11-2.0-devel image to build the ethminer binary.
-In the second stage, I copy the build artifacts to a new image dependent on nvidia/cuda:11.2.0-runtime.
+To minimize the complexity of pulling in the required dependencies and minimizing the size of the image, I use the nvidia/cuda devel image to build the ethminer binary.
+In the second stage, I copy the build artifacts to a new image dependent on nvidia/cuda runtime.

-The final image size is ~2.03GB compared to ~4.71GB when using the nvidia development image.

 The entrypoint for the final image is /opt/ethminer/ethminer.